freeCodeCamp/learn-bash-and-sql-by-building-a-bike-rental-shop/TUTORIAL.md

 ### 1446.1

 Run the script again.
 Rent the next bike on the list using the customer with phone number `000-0000` you just created.
+When you are done, exit the program.

 #### HINTS